 Trucking companies that employ drivers must follow specific federal regulations and safety measures.
 This may include regulating how long drivers can work and how much weight their vehicles can haul between destinations.
 They must also train their drivers to be safe on the roads.

-If your attorney finds that the trucking company violated state or federal laws, you may be eligible to sue them as part of your truck accident case.
+If your personal injury attorney finds that the trucking company violated state or federal laws, you may be eligible to sue them as part of your truck crash case.

 The Truck Manufacturer or Parts Maker